Pizza with Purpose (October 2015-December 2017)

-Dudley Dough is Haley House’s economic inclusion initiative, building on the core elements of our powerful social enterprise café.
+Dudley Dough was Haley House’s economic inclusion initiative, building on the core elements of our powerful social enterprise café.
 Organic, healthful pizza, locally sourced salads, and made-from-scratch soups complement locally crafted beers.
-Dudley Dough is located off of the lobby in the stunning Bruce C. Bolling Municipal Building in Roxbury’s Dudley Square.
+Dudley Dough was located off of the lobby in the stunning Bruce C. Bolling Municipal Building in Roxbury’s Dudley Square.

-Dudley Dough is a direct expression of Haley House’s mission to solve the root problem of widening economic disparities through innovative alternatives.
+Dudley Dough was conceived as part of Haley House’s mission to solve the root problem of widening economic disparities through innovative alternatives.

 Why Dudley Dough?